flauwekeul/honeycomb/README.md

 5. Use JSFiddle for better examples.
 7. Shiny github.io pages 😎
 3. Maybe add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
 This is an [actual request](https://github.com/flauwekeul/honeycomb/issues/1) as well.
 Might be a problem that needs solvin' in the view (and not in Honeycomb).
-9. Maybe `Honeycomb.defineGrid` should accept a prototype (like `Honeycomb.extendHex` does) that requires a hex factory and enables creating a custom grid factory.
+9. Maybe `Honeycomb.defineGrid` should accept a prototype too (as a second parameter).
 4. Investigate how instance properties are set vs prototype properties.
 When creating a custom hex it should be possible to set properties that are copied when creating new hexes and properties that only exist in the prototype.
 Similar to how [stampit](https://github.com/stampit-org/stampit) solves this.
 11. Add type definition files?
 Potential tools: [dts-gen](https://github.com/Microsoft/dts-gen), [dtsmake](https://github.com/ConquestArrow/dtsmake).